-The veteran NY Post critic shares his “best” hate mail via his blog, but he’s impossible to write off as a journalist who gleefully feeds his trolls.
+The veteran NY Post critic shares his “best” hate mail via his blog, but he’s hardly one to gleefully feed his trolls.
 Smith’s critical takedowns are legendary.
 He is that rare scribe who views pop culture from a conservative perspective, yet he refuses to give right-of-center films a pass.

 It’s why HiT reached out to Smith to get his take on critical groupthink and the perks of his gig.

 HiT: In what ways is film criticism different from when you first started reviewing movies?
 Are these changes for the better … or worse?

 Kyle Smith: There is certainly a lot more of it.
 It has become more democratic, more Yelp-ified with the advent of the mega review agglomeration industry.
 I guess it’s for the better to get a range of viewpoints.

 HiT: Do you think your fellow critics see their own biases when reviewing politically charged content?

 Smith: Nah.
 They live in a bubble.
 The only arguments they ever get in are about whether Obama is far enough to the left.

 HiT: You take delight in sharing nasty feedback.
 Has your skin always been so thick?
 Should that be a prerequisite for the gig?